Nitrokey/nitrokey-websmartcard/implementation.md

 # Nitrokey Webcrypt Implementation Documentation

-This is a documentation of the implemented Nitrokey Webcrypt Milestone 1 interface in the Nitrokey FIDO2.
+This is a documentation of the implemented Nitrokey Webcrypt interface in the Nitrokey 3.
 Below a high level description of the commands, as well as low-level protocol details can be found.

 Note: this implementation is early and is subject to change.